asaslam1541/Module_1_Challenge1/Wealthsimple.md

 - **Unique Features:** Each platform offers unique features catering to different segments of the market.
 For instance, Empower targets high-net-worth individuals, while Wealthsimple provides a diverse range of services, including banking.

-Each robo-advisor has its strengths and target audience, and Wealthsimple's broad client base make it a strong contender in the market.
+Each robo-advisor has its strengths and target audience, and Wealthsimple's broad client base makes it a strong contender in the market.
 Therefore, to better use its strength Wealthsimple can expand its services to gain higher returns from its large client base.

 ### Banking Service